 FAQ

-Below you’ll find some of my most frequently asked questions, including the “personal” stuff!
-Whether it’s “how did I become a private tour guide in Israel” or “since when I’m giving guided tours of Israel” — it’s all here!
-To stay up to date on new posts, my free guides, and the latest recommendations, be sure to sign up for my newsletter.
+Below are some of the most frequently asked questions!
+Whether it’s “How do you choose your tour guides?” or “Since when you’re giving guided tours of Israel” — it’s all here!
+Sign up for our newsletter to stay updated on new posts, free guides, and the latest recommendations.
 Happy exploring!

 General Israel FAQS

 To tour Israel comfortably, coming in April till early May is ideal.
 From mid-May, it’s getting hot here.
 During July-August, the temperature is reaching 40°C (100°F).
-Although it’s a little bit cooler and drier at places in higher elevation like in Jerusalem.
-On the other hand, the holidays fall in April like Passover and Easter, so it will be crowded.
+However, it’s a little bit cooler and drier at places in higher elevations like in Jerusalem.
+On the other hand, the holidays fall in April, like Passover and Easter so it will be crowded.
 So like everything in life, it’s a trade-off.
-Also bear in mind that in April or in Sept/Oct prices in the tourism industry like hotels are higher.
-I’ve put together this article to help you decide when is best to visit Israel.
+Also, bear in mind that in April or in September/October, prices in the tourism industry, like hotels, are higher. we’ve put together this article to help you decide when is best to visit Israel.

 You will be surprised, but per capita, Israel is safer than the United States.
-Even with all the wars and all Israel has had since 1948, still, it’s safer than the U.S. My guests that I’m taking on my private tours always tell me how peaceful this land is to them.
+Even with all the wars and all Israel has had since 1948, it’s safer than the U.S. Our guests taking private tours always tell me how peaceful this land is to them.
 This article might convince you How Safe Israel Is.

 Driving in Israel requires an international driver’s license.
-You must be over 21 years of age, have a valid international driver’s license and an international credit card.
-Though I would recommend you read my article about Driving In Israel.
+You must be over 21 years of age have a valid international driver’s license, and an international credit card.
+We would recommend you read my article about Driving In Israel.

 The Jewish day of rest (the Sabbath) starts from Friday evening (from sundown) till Saturday evening (sundown).
 Tel Aviv which is a very secular city, things like restaurants and movie theaters are open on sabbath although malls and markets shut down.
 Jerusalem is very religious by nature and things shut down apart from a few restaurants (that are not kosher) and one movie theater that is open.
 The Old City (apart from the Jewish quarter is open like a regular day).

 English is officially taught at a very young age (3rd grade).
-In general, you can say that Israel is a very westernized, even an Americanized society.
-So in the big cities like Tel-Aviv and Jerusalem people speak decent enough English but if you’ll go to remote villages, there it might be a little tricky but still, people would love to help you out.
+In general, you can say that Israel is a very Westernized, even an Americanized society.
+So in the big cities like Tel-Aviv and Jerusalem, people speak decent enough English, but if you go to remote villages, it might be a little tricky, but still, people would love to help you.

-If you are into snorkeling or Scuba Diving well Eilat is the place for you!
-There are lots of options over there, from beginner levels to pro’s.
-You can take a PADI course or just rent a snorkel and explore on your own.
-I invite you to read my Article about Diving in Eilat.
+If you are into snorkeling or Scuba Diving, Eilat is the place for you!
+There are many options, from beginner levels to pros.
+You can take a PADI course or rent a snorkel and explore independently.
+We invite you to read my Article about Diving in Eilat.

 Israel is a very good location to use as a base to tour some famous sites in the Middle East.
 Whether it’s on an overnight stay Touring Egypt from Israel.
 Like the Pyramids, one of the ancient seven wonders of the world, that is still standing.
 Or a quick drive to the border, Touring Petra from Israel (Jordan’s best-known tourist attraction).

 So, camels are easier to spot down south while Touring the Negev area.
-But also when going to the Dead Sea there are some spots for a quick photo on top of a camel.
-Check out my post about the Best Spots for a Photo on Top of a Camel.
+But also, when going to the Dead Sea, there are some spots for a quick photo on top of a camel.
+Check out the post about the Best Spots for a Photo on Top of a Camel.

-Israel in general has about 300 sunny days.
+Israel, in general, has about 300 sunny days.
 The rainy season starts around the end of November into December.
-There are for sure some places that are quite cold in the winter like Jerusalem (2,400 ft above sea level) or the Golan Heights (6,000 ft above sea level).
+There are, for sure, some places that are pretty cold in the winter, like Jerusalem (2,400 ft above sea level) or the Golan Heights (6,000 ft above sea level).
 But actually, the winter season here is not so bad.
-And when there isn’t a storm setting in, the winter is quite comfortable to tour the country, especially towards the end of winter meaning late Feb/early March.
+And when there isn’t a storm, the winter is quite comfortable to tour the country, especially towards the end of winter, meaning late Feb/early March.
 Just let’s hope you’ll be lucky and not hit any showers.
-You are more than welcome to read my guide When is Best Time to Tour Israel.
+You can read the guide When is Best Time to Tour Israel.

 Not exactly.
 There are small parties in local hotels and pubs that cater to tourists but if you want a real Christmas Festivity in Israel, Nazareth could be a good option or even consider going all the way to Bethlehem (Palestine).
 Click on the link About Tours to Palestine for more information.